 Now, obviously this isn’t going to be the ideal job for everyone, because most of us only look like, well, ourselves!
-However, if you are really keen on the idea, the wonders of modern make-up could transform you into whichever of the rich and famous your heart desires.
+However, if you’re keen on the idea, the wonders of modern make-up could help transform you into a dead ringer for the rich and famous.

-Also try to bear in mind that unless you’re the spitting image of an A-lister you aren’t going to have a constant stream of bookings and are unlikely to make a full-time wage from this.
-Only the more popular celebs tend to get regular bookings so think about this too when you embark upon your new freelance career.
+Also bear in mind that unless you’re the spitting image of an A-lister you aren’t going to have a constant stream of bookings and are unlikely to make a full-time wage from this.
+Only the more popular celebs tend to get regular bookings so think about this too when you embark on your new freelance career.

-To get the most authentic look as you possibly can, you’re going to have to kit yourself out with the right costume.
+To get the most authentic look possible, you’re going to have to kit yourself out with the right costume.
 Depending on your character, this could mean a fancy wig, stiletto heels or even goofy fake teeth.

-You’ll have to study your lookalike very closely to get the outfit and make-up perfect and remember that it’s the most iconic styles that will go down the best with the crowds.
+You’ll have to study your lookalike very closely to get the outfit and make-up perfect, and remember it’s the most iconic styles that will go down the best with crowds.
 Think Madonna in the infamous conical bra or Johnny Depp in full pirate mode.
-You should be able to pick up most of what you need from your local costume shop.
-Your best bet is to phone directory enquiries to find one and call and ask if they have what you need.
-Always try to buy something face-to-face to check that it fits.

-Ideally, should you want lots of repeat business and to be taken seriously by the agencies, you should really think about getting some professional photographs taken.
-To do this you will have to contact a local portrait photographer, you can find one by doing a quick Google search, but we recommend you call a few to get the best quote.
+Ideally, if you want lots of repeat business and to be taken seriously by agencies, you should really think about getting some professional photographs taken.
+For the best results, you’ll have to contact a local portrait photographer.
+You can find one by doing a quick Google search and shop around for prices and the best-reviewed studios.

-Before your photoshoot you should study your character and take note of their mannerisms and typical poses because this will be very important in getting work.
+Before your photoshoot you should study your character and take note of their mannerisms and typical poses, as this will be very important for getting work.
 Try to take the photos in the kind of surroundings your celeb would ordinarily be in for added authenticity.

 Depending on where you live, there may be a lookalike agency close by that could help you out.
 The best way to find out is to do a quick Google search.
-Also depending on your location, you may be required to travel long distances to events that you are asked to work at, so also consider this when applying to certain agencies.
+Also depending on your location, you may be required to travel long distances to events that you’re asked to work at, so consider this when applying to certain agencies.

-Here are a few national agencies for you to contact to get you started:
+Here are a few national agencies for you to get you started with:

-Remember that the more agencies you contact, the more likely you are to get on their books and the more likely you are to get regular work.
-So call every agency you can to boost your chances of getting booked.
+Remember, the more agencies you contact, the more likely you are to get on their books and be offered regular work.
+So contact every agency you can to boost your chances of getting hired.